 Manufacturing pains: solved with digital transformation

 According to recent research by Cleo, virtually all manufacturers have experienced at least one disruption last year.
-The good news is that 2/3 of these disruptions can be resolved with modern, integrated digital technology such as B2B eCommerce.
+The good news is that 2/3 of these disruptions can be resolved with modern, integrated technology such as B2B eCommerce software, which drives digitization in manufacturing.

 Packaging World’s 5 B2B eCommerce packaging design trends